 With the coronavirus (COVID-19) outbreak, this is a crazy and uncertain time in the world.
 Especially as nurses and those working in the medical field.
 We still have to show up, take care of others, all while managing a smile.
 We don’t get a “day off” because of what is going on.
-In fact, we went to school knowing that if something like this happens we have to show up.
-And I am not complaining about it, I love being there others.
-I thrive in high stress, high intensity situations.
+We went to school knowing that if something like this happens we have to show up.
+And I am not complaining about it, I love being there for others.
+I thrive in a high stress, high-intensity situation.
 But even with that being said, it doesn’t mean that this whole process isn’t emotionally or mentally taxing on our well-being.

 So, I’ve created a list of 10 things that we, as nurses, can do during the coronavirus outbreak to stay sane and healthy all while working!

 Work hard, take extra good care of your patients, their family members, and your co-workers.
 At a time when it can seem scary to leave the house, I urge you to remember why it is you became a nurse.
 To help.
 And right now, others need us.
 But of course, if you’re feeling sick – STAY AT HOME.

 What is self-care to you?
 Self-care to me is finding a good book or TV show, cozying up in bed, and not leaving until I choose to leave.
 Maybe self-care for you is putting on a face mask, starting a bubble bath, or opening a bottle of wine and pairing it with chocolate.
 Self-care can take many different shapes but figure out what that is and practice, practice, practice!

 For those of us in states that have begun closing down (Chicago, LA, NYC, Seattle, and more); take some time to find a hobby that you love.
 Maybe you’ve been wanting to start running but haven’t found the time.
 Or maybe you’ve wanted to learn photography?
 Pull up YouTube and begin learning how to use a camera!
 Start with baby steps and by the end of this, you may have found yourself a full-blown hobby that you love.